 This will update the panel in the top left showing a histogram of the elevations of the data, and the data itself.
 Clicking on the histogram to the left brings up a new option.

-There are several adjustable fields on the Elevation map: Range of values, color and intensity.
+By Clicking on Advanced Elevation, you can access several adjustable fields on the Elevation map: Range of values, color and intensity.